qiy-chen/Museum-Project-2022/Loan-RESTful-Documentation.md

 HTTP Method: POST

-Description: Read a ticket that is stored in the ticket repository, found using its id.
-The service returns a TicketResponseDto object of the Ticket found.
+Description: Create a loan that is stored in the loan repository.
+The service returns a LoanResponseDto object of the loan created.

-## Read all Tickets
+## Read a loan
-URL: /tickets
+URL: /loans/{id}

-Path Variable: None
+Path Variable: id

 Request Body: None

 HTTP Method: GET

-Description: Read all tickets that are stored in the ticket repository.
-The service returns a list of all TicketResponseDto objects stored in the ticket repository.
+Description: Read a loan stored in the loan repository, found using its id.
+The service returns a LoanResponseDto object of the loan found.

 ## Create a Ticket
 URL: /tickets